 Tell your doctor straight away if you have:

-- bruising or bleeding more than normal
+- bruising or bleeding that's more than normal

 Serious allergic reaction